-Our share of the income (loss) from our equity interests in ABS, Atalanta Sosnoff and Luminis are included within Income from Equity Method Investments, as a component of Income Before Income Taxes, on the Unaudited Condensed Consolidated Statements of Operations.
+Our share of the income (loss) from our equity interests in ABS, Atalanta Sosnoff, Luminis and Seneca Evercore are included within Income from Equity Method Investments, as a component of Income Before Income Taxes, on the Unaudited Condensed Consolidated Statements of Operations.

-In July 2021, we acquired a 20% interest in Seneca Evercore for \$0.5 million and will maintain proportional representation on the board of directors of Seneca Evercore (but not less than one director) following this transaction.
-We will account for our interest under the equity method of accounting and present our share of the income (loss) from our interest within Income from Equity Method Investments, as a component of Income Before Income Taxes, on the Unaudited Condensed Consolidated Statements of Operations.
+On July 7, 2021, we acquired a 20% interest in Seneca Evercore for \$0.5 million and maintain proportional representation on the board of directors of Seneca Evercore (but not less than one director) following this transaction.
+We account for our interest under the equity method of accounting and present our share of the income (loss) from our interest within Income from Equity Method Investments, as a component of Income Before Income Taxes, on the Unaudited Condensed Consolidated Statements of Operations.